International Office

 Timetable

-You should think about how you can integrate one or more stays abroad into your studies right at the start of your course.
+You should start thinking about how you can integrate one or more stays abroad into your studies right at the beginning of your studies.

 Use language courses at the university and/or abroad to prepare yourself.